JPC SYSTEMIC PATHOLOGY

 HISTORY: Incidental finding in an adult cynomolgus monkey (Macaca fascicularis)

-HISTOPATHOLOGIC DESCRIPTION: Kidney, with perirenal fibrovascular tissue: Expanding the perirenal fibrovascular tissue, creating numerous cavities (parasite migration tracts), and abutting the renal capsule are several cross sections of a 1mm diameter adult filarid nematodes The nematode is characterized by a smooth 4-5 um cuticle; coelomyarian musculature; low, broad-based lateral chords; a pseudocoelom; a large, glandular, lumenless esophagus; an small intestine lined by uninucleated low cuboidal cells; and a uterus containing 2-3 um microfilaria.
-Multifocally, surrounding the nematode there is abundant edematous fibrous connective tissue with small caliber vessels (granulation tissue), admixed with hemorrhage, erythrocyte-laden macrophages (erythrophagocytosis), eosinophilic fibrillar material (fibrin), moderate numbers of eosinophils, epithelioid macrophages, fewer lymphocytes, plasma cells, neutrophils, and rare multinucleate giant cells.
+HISTOPATHOLOGIC DESCRIPTION: Kidney, with perirenal fibrovascular tissue: Expanding the perirenal fibrovascular tissue, creating numerous cavities (parasite migration tracts), and abutting the renal capsule are several cross sections of 1 mm diameter adult filarid nematodes.
+The nematodes are characterized by a smooth 4-5 um cuticle; coelomyarian musculature; low, broad-based lateral chords; a pseudocoelom; a large, glandular, lumenless esophagus; an small intestine lined by uninucleated low cuboidal cells; and a uterus containing 2-3 um microfilaria.
+Multifocally, surrounding the nematodes there is abundant edematous fibrous connective tissue with small caliber blood vessels (granulation tissue), admixed with hemorrhage, erythrocyte-laden macrophages (erythrophagocytosis), eosinophilic fibrillar material (fibrin), moderate numbers of eosinophils, epithelioid macrophages, fewer lymphocytes, plasma cells, neutrophils, and rare multinucleate giant cells.
 Diffusely, the renal cortical interstitium is mildly expanded by eosinophilic homogenous material (edema), admixed with low numbers of lymphocytes, plasma cells, and neutrophils.
 Multifocally within the cortex, lymphatics are markedly ectatic, tubules have attenuated or lost epithelium, and many tubules contain low to moderate numbers of viable and degenerate neutrophils admixed with eosinophilic, proteinaceous material and a small amount of eosinophilic cellular and karyorrhectic debris (granular casts).
 Multifocally within the subcapsular space are few, up to 500 um in diameter, lymphoid nodules.

 Adrenal gland (within fibrovascular tissue): No significant lesions.